tetsuo/tetsuo.github.io/articles/fp-denotational.md

 >> The collection of such mathematical objects is called the **semantic domain**.
 Broadly speaking, denotational semantics is concerned with finding domains that represent what programs do; it aims to provide a mathematical foundation for understanding program behavior.

-## The role of pure functions

-Here, the meaning of `fib 2` is derived from the meanings of `fib 1` and `fib 0`.
-This **compositional** property is foundational for building formal proofs of program correctness within denotational semantics.
+Note that here, the meaning of `fib 2` is derived from the meanings of `fib 1` and `fib 0`.
+This **compositional** property is foundational for building _formal proofs of program correctness_ within denotational semantics.

 To ensure compositionality, an expression must be [referentially transparent](https://en.wikipedia.org/wiki/Referential_transparency), meaning it can be substituted with its equivalent value without altering the program's outcome.

 For instance, a function adding two numbers is referentially transparent.
-In contrast, a function that divides a number by another is not, because the divisor can be zero and division by zero is undefined.
+In contrast, a function that divides a number by another is not, because the divisor can be zero.

 ```haskell
 > 10 `div` 2